 NOTE: In the video above, the example that I show assumes that you have Adobe Analytics.
 Obviously, this may not be the case.
 If you have Google Analytics (GA), we have a module that you can use to send data into AAM (see the documentation ), and if your conversion activity on your site is sent to AAM by GA, then you can create your conversion trait from that.
 If you have a different analytics solution (or no analytics solution), you can still send in data to AAM via our DIL code and the submit function, etc. (see the documentation ).
 Then, again, create the conversion trait based on the data sent when the conversion activity is performed on the site.

 Creating a Look-Alike Model from First Party Data

-In this step, we are going to create a 1st Party Look-Alike Model.
-This means that not only are we going to use a 1st party conversion trait/segment for our base trait/segment (this would be normal for most models anyway), but we will also only be looking into the pool of 1st party data for more people who look like the converters.
-We will not be looking at 2nd or 3rd party data.
+In this step, we are going to create a First Party Look-Alike Model.
+This means that not only are we going to use a first party conversion trait/segment for our base trait/segment (this would be normal for most models anyway), but we will also only be looking into the pool of first party data for more people who look like the converters.
+We will not be looking at second party or third party data.

 In this use case, this is important, because we are trying to create a segment of users on our site who look like converters but just haven't converted yet, so that we can sell this look-alike segment to interested advertisers.

 Next we will need to create an Algorithmic Trait, so that the results of the model can be used.
 Without creating a trait, the model is useless.
 So after the model runs, be sure to go into the trait dialog and create an Algorithmic Trait.
 The following video walks through it, and shows a couple of tips.

 Once you have created an Algorithmic Trait, you can create a new segment to put it in, so that you can activate the data (you cannot activate a trait, but rather create a new one-trait segment with the Algorithmic Trait in it, so that you can activate (use) the segment.